I know what you’re thinking. Isn’t an eye cream for the face just… a face cream?

 Well, yes and no.

 L’Oreal Paris Revitalift Filler + Hyaluronic Acid Eye Cream For Face has launched into the UK with some very compelling claims.
 Namely that it sells once every 10 seconds worldwide and is the French behemoth’s No1 skincare product globally.
-This means it’s more popular than the brand’s retinol, hyaluronic acid and skincare acids.
-You don’t need L’Oreal’s new Digital Dermatologist to tell you there’s more than meets the eye to this (admittedly, bonkers-sounding) product.
+This means it's more popular than the brand's retinol (opens in new tab), hyaluronic acid (opens in new tab) and skincare acids (opens in new tab).
+You don't need L'Oreal's new Digital Dermatologist (opens in new tab) to tell you there's more than meets the eye to this (admittedly, bonkers-sounding) product.

 You’re probably still wondering what on earth an eye cream for face is though, aren’t you?
 Let me explain.